 Climate activists march to keep coal in ground

-BONN: Several thousand demonstrators converged on Bonn on Saturday (Nov 4) ahead of UN climate negotiations demanding that governments step up action to halt global warming, starting with a rapid phase-out of coal-burning power plants.
+BONN: Thousands of demonstrators converged on Bonn on Saturday (Nov 4) ahead of UN climate negotiations demanding that governments step up action to halt global warming, starting with a rapid phase-out of coal-burning power plants.

 Inked outside the French capital in 2015, the world's only climate treaty calls for capping global warming at "well under" two degrees Celsius (3.6 degrees Fahrenheit), and 1.5°C (2.7°F) if possible.